Theatre of the Oppressed

 Image Theatre allows participants to explore situations they would like to change and see what positive transformation looks and feels like by sculpting their own and others’ bodies into images of problems and transformation.
 Images are “dynamized” with words and actions to develop processes for making transformative change.

 Forum Theatre performances present short plays which show an oppressive situation that needs to be changed.
-Audience members are invited to replace an actor on stage, try to combat the system that supports the oppression, and alter the situation.
+Audience members are invited to replace an actor on stage, try to combat (or find allies to help them combat) the system that supports the oppression, and alter the situation.
 Other actors respond in character, trying to maintain their oppressive or exploitative Interactions are facilitated (Boal liked to call it “difficilitated”) by a Joker – a “wild card” who invites complex questioning about the problem and proposed solutions.
 In this way Forum Theatre provides a means for testing solutions in action.

 Rainbow of Desire exercises use Image and Forum Theatre to explore oppression that has become internalized as a result of external, social, and systemic pressures.
 Participants develop an understanding of self-oppression and empathy for themselves and others on the path to self-actualization.